Teksta versija

 17) to ensure the management of the programme in accordance with Article 72(1) of Regulation No 2021/1060;

-18) to carry out other obligations laid down in this Law.
+18) to perform other obligations laid down in this Law.

 (3) The managing authority has the following rights: